Manual cataloguing costs £3–5 an item. There is now an alternative.

 Most collections teams first adopt Archivers.ai to clear a backlog.
 The longer-term value comes afterwards: searchable collections, standards-based portability, stronger funding logic, and public-facing access that helps the value of digitisation outlive the project itself.

-Phase 1 — Funded backlog reduction.
-Use Archivers.ai as part of a funded digitisation or cataloguing project to turn digitised material into reviewable, standards-aligned records.
-Your team is still in control: every record is reviewed before it leaves the platform.
+Phase 1 — Backlog reduction at a fraction of manual cost.
+Use Archivers.ai — on a plan or within a funded digitisation project — to turn uncatalogued material into reviewable, standards-aligned records for pennies per item.
+Your team is still in control: every record is reviewed before it enters the catalogue.

 Phase 2 — Searchable public value.
 After processing, Archivers.ai becomes the staff Explore and public discovery layer.
 Researchers and the public find material; your team can report engagement to funders; the work done today continues to earn its keep.